-Loan Discharge and Cancellation: FFEL and Direct Loans made to students are discharged (cancelled) if the borrower dies, becomes permanently and totally disabled, or declares bankruptcy.
-Bankruptcy cancellations, however, are allowed only if the bankruptcy court rules that the loan repayments would cause borrowers undue financial hardship.
+FFEL and Direct Loans made to students are discharged (cancelled) if the borrower dies, becomes permanently and totally disabled, or declares bankruptcy.
+Bankruptcy discharges, however, are allowed only if the bankruptcy court rules that the loan repayments would cause borrowers undue financial hardship.
 Borrowers also may have their loans discharged in whole or in part if their postsecondary institutions close before the loan recipients complete their educational programs, or if the loan was falsely certified by the school, or if the school failed to make refunds of loan proceeds on the borrower's behalf when required.
 Discharges are also available to survivors of victims of the 9-11-01 terrorist attacks and for certain public service activities.
-A portion of the Stafford Loan balances may be forgiven under certain conditions for teachers.

-Parent PLUS loans may be cancelled if the borrower or the student for whom the parent receives the funds dies, or if the borrower becomes permanently or totally disabled.
+Parent PLUS loans may be discharged if the borrower or the student for whom the parent receives the funds dies, or if the borrower becomes permanently or totally disabled.
 Parents who declare bankruptcy also may have their loan repayments forgiven if certain conditions are met.
 Parent PLUS loans are also eligible for the closed school, false certification, and unpaid refund discharges.
-Parent PLUS borrowers are not eligible for the teacher or public service loan forgiveness provisions.
+Parent PLUS borrowers are not eligible for the teacher or public service loan forgiveness provisions

-Recipient Information.
-In 2010-2011, an estimated 10.3 million recipients were issued loans under the Direct Loan Program, according to The College Board.
-This included 9.3 million Subsidized Stafford Loan recipients, 8.8 million Unsubsidized Stafford Loan borrowers, and 1.2 million PLUS borrowers.
-The average subsidized loan was \$3,637, while the average unsubsidized loan was \$4,219 and the average PLUS (includes parents and graduate students) was \$11,423.
-The average loan amounts for undergraduates were \$3,658 (subsidized) and \$4,094 (unsubsidized).
-For graduate students, the average amounts were \$7,492 (subsidized) and \$11,495 (unsubsidized).
+Recipient Information: In 2011-2012, an estimated 10.4 million recipients were issued loans under the Direct Loan Program, according to The College Board.
+This included 9.4 million Subsidized Stafford Loan recipients, 8.8 million Unsubsidized Stafford Loan borrowers, and 1.2 million PLUS borrowers.
+The average subsidized loan was \$3,645, while the average unsubsidized loan was \$4,247 and the average PLUS (includes parents and graduate students) was \$12,186.
+The average loan amounts for undergraduates were \$3,644 (subsidized) and \$4,066 (unsubsidized).
+For graduate students, the average amounts were \$7,485 (subsidized) and \$11,432 (unsubsidized).

 Many of the students who receive Subsidized Stafford Loans come from low- and moderate-income families.
-Data from the U.S. Department of Education, National Center for Education Statistics most recent National Postsecondary Student Aid Study show that, in 2007-2008, 61% of the undergraduate students, who received subsidized loans, came from families with annual incomes of less than \$40,000 (see Table 6-these data include students who received loans through the FFEL and DL programs).
-The median family income of undergraduate subsidized loan borrowers was \$30,500.
+Data from the U.S. Department of Education, National Center for Education Statistics most recent National Postsecondary Student Aid Study show that, in 2007-2008, 61 percent of the undergraduate students, who received subsidized loans, came from families with annual incomes of less than \$40,000 (see Table 6-these data include students who received loans through the FFEL and DL programs).
+The median family income of undergraduate subsidized loans borrowers was \$30,500.
 Conversely, because students do not have to demonstrate financial need to qualify for Unsubsidized Stafford Loans, these borrowers tend to come from higher- income families.
 The median family income of undergraduates who received unsubsidized loans was \$34,900 (see Table 7).

-For parents of undergraduates, PLUS borrowers generally come from higher-income families due to the program's credit check.
-As Table 8 illustrates, in 2007-2008, 67% of the undergraduates whose parents received PLUS came from families with incomes of \$60,000 or more.
+For undergraduates, PLUS borrowers generally come from higher-income families due to the program's credit check.
+As Table 8 illustrates, in 2007-2008, 67 percent of the undergraduates who received PLUS came from families with incomes of \$60,000 or more.
 The median family income of PLUS borrowers was \$78,500.
 Approximately 790,600 parents received a PLUS loan.
 However, graduate and professional students who are PLUS borrowers are not similar to parent PLUS borrowers.
 An estimated 150,000 Grad PLUS borrowers had a median income of \$15,000 and the average amount borrowed in 2007-2008 was \$15,500.
-Nearly 60% of Grad PLUS borrowers had an income of less than \$20,000 (see Table 9).
+Nearly 60 percent of Grad PLUS borrowers had an income of less than \$20,000 (see Table 9).